AMERICAN RABBIT HOUND ASSOCIATION

 2.

-check area shall receive minus 10 points.
-Example: Hounds A, B, and C
+from the check area shall receive minus 10 points.
+Example: Hounds A,

-are searching the area where the rabbit was lost for more than 15 seconds.
+B, and C are searching the area where the rabbit was lost for more than 15

-Hound D is several yards away from the check area and is barking, one, or
+seconds.
+Hound D is several yards away from the check area and is barking,

-more of the hounds (A, B, and C), hark in on Hound D and the rabbit is not
+one, or more of the hounds (A, B, and C), hark in on Hound D and the rabbit

 3.